How to Turn On WiFi Calling

 If you have a prepaid device, you can also buy a SIM card for WiFi calling.
 Once you buy a SIM card, insert it into your phone to use it for WiFi calls and texts.
 Even if you don't have a prepaid device, you can download a SIM VoIP app for WiFi calling.

 One advantage of using your cell phone plan's WiFi service over the free WiFi calling apps is that they offer 911 emergency access, while the free Apps do not offer the ability to make emergency calls.

 How to Enable iPhone WiFi Calling

 If you're an iPad or iPhone user, there are a couple of different ways you may be able to call someone via WiFi.
-Many iPhone iterations, such as the iPod Touch, have actually had WiFi calling capabilities in the name of FaceTime for years.
-Facetime allows iCloud users to sign into their iCloud account and chat with one another over WiFi.
+Many iPhone iterations have actually had WiFi calling capabilities in the name of FaceTime for years.
+Facetime allows iCloud users to sign in to their iCloud accounts and chat with one another over WiFi.
 If you are not an iCloud user, however, your iPhone may also be able to make WiFi calls without using an iCloud account via FaceTime, as long as your carrier allows it.

 If your carrier supports WiFi calling, here's how to enable WiFi calling on your iPhone:

 1. Open the Settings, then tap on Phone.

 2. From there, scroll to WiFi Calling.